 MDR is an outsourced service that provides organizations with threat hunting services and responds to threats once they are discovered.
 It also involves a human element: Security providers provide their MDR customers access to their pool of security researchers and engineers, who are responsible for monitoring networks, analyzing incidents, and responding to security cases.

 MDR addresses significant problems that plague modern businesses.
 The most glaring issue is a lack of security skills within organizations.
 While training and setting up dedicated security teams that can perform full-time threat hunting may be feasible for larger organizations that can afford it, most companies will find it a difficult proposition given their resource limitations.
-This is especially true for middle market organizations that often find themselves being the target of cyber-attacks but lack the resources or manpower for such teams.
+This is especially true for organizations that often find themselves being the target of cyber-attacks but lack the resources or manpower for such teams.

 Even organizations that are willing to spend both time and money might find it difficult to actually acquire the right personnel.
 In 2016, there were 2 million unfilled cybersecurity positions, a number that is expected to rise to 3.5 million by 2021.